KTamas03/deep-learning-challenge/README.md

 ## Summary

-Overall, Model 3 performed the best because...
+Overall, Model 3 performed the best with the highest accuracy score and lowest loss as shown in the table below:
-Summary: Summarise the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 | Score | Original Model | Model 1 | Model 2 | Model 3 |
 |:--------------:|:--------------: |:--------------:|:--------------:|:--------------:|
 | Accuracy | 74.76% | 74.79% | 74.72% | 74.93% |
 | Loss | 52.11% | 52.18% | 51.75% | 51.50% |

+Whilst Model 1 and 3 saw an improvement on the Original model, Model 2 was the opposite.
+Removing the imbalance columns improved the accuracy score as hoped.
+Binning the ASK_AMT column and increasing the Epochs was the most effective, but only slightly.
+Adding more hidden layers and neurons resulted in a minor reduction of the accuracy of the model due to overfitting.
+This occurs when a model becomes too complex relative to the size and quality of the training dataset.

+Recommendation for a different model: logistic regression model could be suitable to predict an organisation's success if they receive funding from Alphabet Soup.
+The dataset is fairly simple and doesn't have too many categories within each feature.
+ALso the relationships between the variables are not too complex.

 ## Getting Started